-The evaluation of 6819 Red Top Road is based on the zoning in place at the time of development construction in 1953 and a separate evaluation of the current R-18 zoning requirements of the property.
-The development exceeds the current allowable density of 12 dwelling units per acre in the R-18 Zone (which changed January 1964), and the allowable bedroom percentages for two- and three-bedroom units (which became effective October 1, 1968); hence, the request for certification of a nonconforming use.
+The evaluation of the Hampshire View Apartments, Lot 10A, is based on the zoning in place at the time of development construction in 1951 and a separate evaluation of the current R-18 zoning requirements of the property.
+The development exceeds the current allowable density of 12 dwelling units per acre in the R-18 Zone (which changed January 1964); hence, the request for certification of a nonconforming use.
 The property has a total of six multifamily dwelling units.
-The complex became further nonconforming when the R-18 Zone was amended in 1975 to allow a maximum of 12 units per acre.
 The allowable density on the subject site prior to January 1, 1964 was six units on a total of 0.25 acre.
 The current maximum density only allows three units.
-While the subject property does exceed the bedroom percentages for two- and three-bedroom units, Section 27-419 of the Zoning Ordinance does not require a special exception for existing multifamily dwellings that exceed bedroom percentages if there is no increase in the exterior dimensions of the building.
-No physical changes to the property are proposed.
-Therefore, it is in compliance.
-Vehicular and pedestrian access to the development is provided via Red Top Road and pedestrian walkways throughout the complex.
+Vehicular and pedestrian access to the development is provided via Fairview Avenue and pedestrian walkways throughout the complex.
 District Council Resolution 82-1970 waived the off-street parking requirements for this property.

-In staff's opinion, the above evidence supports the applicant's claim that the apartment complex has been in continuous operation since its construction in 1953.
-The letter from WSSC indicates that a service account serving the property was activated on April 1, 1953.
+The above evidence supports the applicant's claim that the apartment complex has been in continuous operation since its construction in 1951.
+The letter from WSSC indicates that a service account has served the property since January 1, 1951.
 There is no indication of service interruption to the property.
-Additional evidence, which consists of apartment license applications, aerial photographs, and affidavits from Michael E. Trageser and Ronald L. Lenkin demonstrate that the property has continuously operated since the nonconforming use began in January 1964 when the density regulations in the R-18 Zone were changed and in October 1968 when bedroom percentages were adopted.
+Additional evidence, which consists of apartment license applications, aerial photographs, a waste management agreement, and the State Department of Assessment and Taxation Property record all demonstrate that the property has continuously operated since the nonconforming use began in January 1964 when the density regulations in the R-18 Zone were changed.